 Are you a Blues’ brain-box?
-If so, then put that claim to the test with the Official Chelsea FC Quiz Book which is released this month priced at £10.
-If not, you’ll be well on your way after having a Shed load of fun testing yourself and your friends.
+If so, then put that claim to the test with the Official Chelsea FC Quiz Book priced at £10.

 So if you want to know the nicknames of such legendary players as Ron Harris or Peter Bonetti; who has scored the most goals and been captain the longest; how many Champions’ League Finals and Premier League titles Chelsea has won; and who is the fans’ favourite ever player then what are you waiting for … just a thousand tricky testers to go!

-Pictured is author Jules Gammond asking Frank Lampard who’s going to win the 2008 Champions League Final in Moscow.
+Pictured is author and G2 founder Jules Gammond asking Frank Lampard who’s going to win the 2008 Champions League Final in Moscow.
 Unfortunately, Frank got it wrong!

 Acclaimed wildlife photographer George Logan has launched a new ebook of stunning wildlife photography to support and raise awareness for Africa’s dwindling’s lion population.
 The fully illustrated book, entitled ‘Lion: Pride Before The Fall’, contains a collection of the London-based photographer’s beautiful and thought-provoking images of lions in the wild in Africa.
 The photographs, which celebrate the lifecycle of the lion in all of its raw beauty, serve as a stark reminder of what we stand to lose – with fewer than 20,000 African lions left, time is running out to safeguard their future.